Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Data availability

 \section{Data availability}

-The clinical data used for training and validation sets were collected at University College London Hospitals NHS Foundation Trust and transferred to the DeepMind data centre in the UK in de-identified format.
+The clinical data used for training and validation sets were collected and de-identified at University College London Hospitals NHS Foundation Trust.
 Data were used with both local and national permissions.
 They are not publicly available and restrictions apply to their use.
 The data, or a subset, may be available from UCLH NHS Foundation Trust subject to local and national ethical approvals.
 The released test/validation set data was collected from two datasets hosted on The Cancer Imaging Archive (TCIA).
 The subset used, along with the ground truth segmentations added is available at \url{https://github.com/deepmind/tcia-ct-scan-dataset}.